Cleaning and Disinfection Protocol

 VDH: Virginia Department of Health

-Providing clean and safe buildings for students and staff members is a top priority for ACPS.
+Providing clean and safe buildings and buses for students and staff members is a top priority for ACPS.
 ACPS has added enhanced disinfection measures to existing procedures in response to COVID-19.
 The addition of CDC’s recommended measures coupled with existing industry cleaning standards provides ACPS with a robust school cleaning and disinfection program that will accommodate any school attendance scenario.

 A. Enhanced Cleaning and Disinfection Protocols